tejidokit/Budget-Component-using-Data-Types/README.md

 ![](budgetgif.gif)

-Objective: This mini project showcases the concepts of variables and the sequential programming structure.
+Objective: Showcases the concepts of variables, using Data Types and the sequential programming structure in C#. <br/><br/>

 Technologies used: <br/>

 * HTML/CSS-Flexbox <br/>